Out with the old and in with the new, writes Dee Laffan, as we take a look at what’s on the hot, and not, list in Ireland in 2018.

 The rise in plant-based diets, vegetarian and veganism, is definitely going to hit menus everywhere this year.
 So far, the extent of meat substitutes has been slower than other countries, we still don’t have any vegan butcher shops while the number of vegan dining options has increased, including a vegan chipper on Camden Street, and while the U.S. is harking ‘heme’ to be the next big thing, we haven’t even seen ‘seitan’ available to buy widely yet (Sova Food in Dublin 8 are really flying the flag there), so it’s safe to say we’re a while away from this trend yet.
 However, plant-based dishes and root-to-stem eating are certainly seen more widely on menus, there is naturally good health benefits of eating more vegetables, and with increasing interest from chefs on growing their own and looking for local farms and gardens to collaborate with, it is something we can expect to see across the island soon.

 Ethnic restaurants in Ireland still have a long way to come.
 We have some truly amazing restaurants and chefs highlighting the best of their cultures’ cuisines, while the rest are not comparable to anything like the real deal.
 While the world braces itself for a wave of Latin-American food trends this year, Ireland will hopefully get a better taste of authenticity as the demand rises among consumers for genuine flavours.
-Mexican and Japanese in particular will be among the international cuisines taking the lead here, and we’ve already seen the introduction of Portuguese dishes on menus in Dublin and this is definitely going to rise.
+Mexican and Japanese in particular will be among the international cuisines taking the lead here – ichigo ichie by Takashi Miyazaki in Cork, Ireland’s first Kappou Kaiseki restaurant, is due to open later in the year – and we’ve already seen the introduction of Portuguese dishes on menus in Dublin and this is definitely going to rise.

 Last year heralded water that was better than water, with added vitamins and minerals to soothe our bodies to wellness and while there is no doubt ‘wellness tonics’ are definitely on the up, think more like kombucha, kefir and sparkling drinks of a fermented variety.
 Harping to the same tune as fermented foods and its relationship to gut health.
 With the sugar tax on drinks coming into effect in April, there will be added pressure on drinks companies to produce something with 5g or less of sugar so as not to be taxed.
 The tax will apply at a rate of €0.30 cent per litre if drinks have over 8g of sugar per 100ml.
 A €0.20 cent per litre tax will apply if drinks have between 5g and 8g of sugar per 100ml.
 Tonics, bitters and syrups, with natural ingredients – like those from the American Village Apothecary – and flavoured with florals like elderflower and rose, will be taking centre page in drinks menus.
 Irish company Poacher’s Well have already made their mark here with their tonic water, but now with the introduction of alcohol-free spirits, it will devise a whole new mix.